stfc/cloud-deployed-apps/docs/deploying-apps.md

 This is because `argo-cd` is the name of the subchart that installs argocd

-3. Commit and make a PR
+4. Populate and encrypt any secrets needed for the chart - see [Secrets](./secrets.md)

-4. Once its merged, the new application to spring to life
+5. Commit and make a PR